codesankalp/codesankalp/README.md

 - 🌱 I’m currently learning .... (a student + contributor)
 - 👯 I’m looking to collaborate on ... community projects!
 - 🤔 I’m looking for help with ... anything open source + community development.
 - 💬 Ask me about ...
-Django, Python, or Open Source.
+Django, Python, React-JS or Open Source.
 - 📫 How to reach me: ... [email][email], [Twitter][twitter], or [LinkedIn][linkedin].
 - 😄 Pronouns: ... he/him
 - 👉 Important Fact: ... ✖ 👉 ✔ (working hard to achieve my goals.)